Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 }
 ```

 You could do better, but you get the idea.
-This function will work for a polynomial function of any length, but is less readable than the hard-coded version.
-Functions aren't worth too much if you are going to hard code them.
+This function will work for a polynomial function of any length but is less readable than the hard-coded version.
+Functions aren't worth too much if you are going to hard-code them.

-If we plug in our result from earlier we get:
+If we plug in our result from earlier, we get the following:

 ```r